 Airbnb charges a service fee to both guests and hosts.
 This revenue has allowed Airbnb to grow into a huge platform, but the charges can feel expensive and aren’t always clear until the final payment stage.

-In addition what the host charges for the room, Airbnb tacks on a “guest service fee” ranging between zero and 20 percent.
+In addition to what the host charges for the room, Airbnb tacks on a “guest service fee” ranging between zero and 20 percent.
 According to Airbnb, it changes based on the subtotal — paying more leads to a lower service fee.
 Hosts also pay a service fee, generally of around three percent.

 There’s one other fee, which can also be a catch — a cleaning fee.
 This is an optional fee hosts can charge for cleaning their space after a guest has left.
 Most of the time this is just another small part of the subtotal, but some hosts charge low amounts for rooms and high amounts for cleaning, playing games with listed room rates.
 Airbnb doesn’t encourage this, and hosts are in forums asking questions about reasonable amounts.
-Safe to say, if the cleaning rate seem very high, it may be a sign of a place to avoid — you might get ripped off.
+Safe to say, if the cleaning rate seems very high, it may be a sign of a place to avoid — you might get ripped off.

 Finally, some cities enforce a city tax.
 Often this is just a (very) small amount, but honest hosts must collect this in cash to pay their city, which supports municipal services and is completely separate to Airbnb.
 This isn’t a rip-off — it’s the law in some areas.